11 Most FAQ's About Roof Cleaning

 Hire a company that is BONDED & INSURED and ask to see their certificates.
 Companies that do not use pressure washers do NOT need to be LICENSED.

 when hiring a contractor keep this in mind.
-Roof cleaners in RI that don't use a PRESSURE WASHER are not required by Law to have a license or insurance.
+Roof cleaners in RI that don't use a PRESSURE WASHERS are not required by Law to have a license or insurance.
 However being Bonded is something you should look for in the company you choose.
 If they use a pressure washer then they are required to have a license & Insurance but Beware, if they use a pressure washer there is a very good chance they could ruin your roof or break your shingles.
 A company with the most years of experience is usually your best bet.
 They are established and they will offer you a warranty, and you can count on them being around in the future.
-In 2003 ALL-PRO was the first company to bring roof cleaning to the New England area.
-If anyone tells you or states differently, they are liar's and you probably should NOT hire them!
+In 2003 ALL-PRO Inc. was the first company to bring roof cleaning to the New England area.
+If anyone tells you or states differently, they are a liar and you probably shouldn't trust them nor hire them!

 DON'T HIRE!
 A Contractor: who has A dirty or disorganized truck.
 Appearance is everything, Take a good look at their vehicle when they pull up to your home, usually if their truck is clean and organized they know the importance of valuing their own property and will do the same to your's.
 Hiring a handyman who offers many different types of home improvements such as painting, carpentry and renovations is probably not your best bet.
 If they were any good at what they do they would focus on one particular service and wouldn't have the need to offer roof cleaning too. which means their not really good at whatever they do, nor are they very busy.
 Your roof cost you a lot of money don't chances it to a "jack of all trades master of NONE!".
 Also companies that offer a wet and forget are just as good as a spray and pray service, your paying for a service you shouldn't have to wait or hope it cleans up, you should have instant results.